Astraly-Labs/pragma-docs/docs/docs/Resources/PragmApi/off-chain-feeds/Consuming Data.md

 ---
 id: consume-off-data
-title: Consuming Off-Chain Data
+title: Consuming Data
-sidebar_position: 3
+sidebar_position: 1
 ---

 # Consuming Off-Chain Data

 Pragma provides a websocket endpoint for accessing real-time off-chain data, crucial for developing decentralized applications (dApps) that require continuous updates.
 This off-chain data can be later published to compatible blockchains, such as [StarkEx](https://starkware.co/starkex/), for verification.

-For detailed information on supported assets, please refer to our [Supported Assets](./Supported%20Assets.md) page.
+For detailed information on supported assets, please refer to our [Supported Assets](./supported-assets) page.

 ## Authentication